a-cube-io/ereceipts-js-sdk/docs/ENUM_OPTIONS_SUMMARY.md

 # Enum Options Arrays Summary

 This document provides a comprehensive overview of all enum options arrays available in the ACube E-Receipt validation system.
+Updated for MF1 and MF2 API compatibility.

 ## 📋 Available Enum Options Arrays